 Procedures for Motions to Withdraw or for Substitution of Counsel

 If you wish to withdraw from representing a client, you must fulfill Judicial Admin.
 Rule 2.505(f)(1) which requires either the written consent of the client or a hearing thereon and requires you to include the address, telephone number and email address of the client for service purposes in both the motion and in the proposed Order allowing you to withdraw.

 If you wish to be substituted as counsel for a Party, Rule 2.505(e)(2) requires the motion to be signed by both the withdrawing and the substituting attorney and the client.

 When preparing a proposed order subsequent to a hearing, no later than five (5) business days after the hearing an advance MS Word draft copy should be provided to the opposing party prior to its submission to the Court to determine whether there is an objection.
-If the opposing party does not agree, no later than eight (8) days after the hearing a red-line should be e-mailed to both the preparing attorney/party and submitted to the Court through the portal.
+If the opposing party does not agree, no later than eight (8) days after the hearing a red-line in MS Word should be e-mailed to both the preparing attorney/party and submitted to the Court through the portal.

-Whenever possible, do not provide orders with blanks to be filled in the the Judge.
+Whenever possible, do not provide orders with blanks to be filled in by the Judge.

 Avoid using “Order”, etc. without a description of the purpose (Example: Order on Petitioner’s Request for Leave to Amend).

 If an order submitted is an emergency or time sensitive, provide in your cover email the reason(s) it is an emergency and put “URGENT” or “TIME SENSITIVE” in the subject line.

 In all proposed orders or judgments, please make the page break so that the signature page does not contain only the “Done and Ordered” portion and Judge’s signature line.
 Adjust pages so that some content of the ruling is on the signature page.